paperless-ngx/paperless-ngx/docs/administration.rst

         $ docker-compose up

 Running `docker-compose up` will also apply any new database migrations.
-If you see everything working, you can start paperless-ng with "-d" to have it run in the background.
+If you see everything working, press CTRL+C once to gracefully stop paperless.
+Then you can start paperless-ng with ``-d`` to have it run in the background.

 Updating paperless without docker
 =================================